awant/sd_failure_predictions/README.md

 12. [Proactive error prediction to improve storage system reliability](https://www.usenix.org/system/files/conference/atc17/atc17-mahdisoltani.pdf), 2017

 13. [A PROACTIVE DRIVE RELIABILITY MODEL TO PREDICT FAILURES IN THE HARD DISK DRIVES](http://www.iraj.in/journal/journal_file/journal_pdf/3-78-140957031862-68.pdf), 2014

+### Dataset

+At the time of the research there was data from BackBlaze up to 2018 year.
+Lets take data from 2015 to 2018 year.
+Test data is data from 4th quarter of 2018 year.

+### Metrics

+Main metrics are FAR and FDR.
+These metrics are very popular in hard drive prediction applications.

+### Articles analysis

+7. Predicting Disk Replacement towards Reliable Data Centers